AtaIpek/AtaIpek/README.md

-- 👋 Hi, I’m @AtaIpek
+- Hi, I’m @AtaIpek
-- 👀 I’m interested in AI (machine learning) development
+- I’m interested in DevOps and AI (machine learning) development
-- 🌱 I’m currently learning Python | I studied java
+-  I’m currently learning Python | I studied java
-- 🤝 I’m looking to collaborate on projects
+-  I’m looking to collaborate on projects
-- 📫 How to reach me: ataipek01@gmail.com
+-  How to reach me: ataipek01@gmail.com

 <!---
 AtaIpek/AtaIpek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.